Role: UX/UI Designer and Print Designer

 Overview

-Building on the philosophy of productive struggle and self-discovery, InsightMath is a completely new curriculum designed for today’s classrooms.
+Building on the philosophy of productive struggle and self-discovery, InsightMath is a new interactive classroom curriculum designed for today’s classrooms.

 Understanding the Landscape

-We started with a competitive analysis of how other education brands handle teacher materials and found two key gaps:
+We started with a competitive analysis of how other education brands handle teacher materials and found a few key gaps in the market:

 - Digital lesson-planning tools were often overwhelming.